crowdcover/moabi/_posts/blog/2015-03-22-3rd-newsletter.md

 # Moabi from 2016

 Over the past four years, Moabi has developed partnerships to collect a large amount of data on the drivers of deforestation.
 Furthermore, Moabi has been contributing to the design of an IM-REDD method.
 As part of the national REDD+ strategy, Moabi is now recognized as a critical tool for improving governance in the DRC.
-Givan that the current funding from NORAD is coming to an end in December 2015, a new phase of the project is being designed.
+Given that the current funding from NORAD is coming to an end in December 2015, a new phase of the project is being designed.

 It is in this context that at the last Consortium BOTTRILL Leo, Director of Moabi project, announced the creation of the international NGO MOABI.INC headquartered in Washington.
-It will specifically dedicate to the general administration of the NGO's activities, the development of technology (Moabi platform, smartphones, etc.) and communication activities with the international partners.
+It will specifically dedicate to the general administration of the NGO's activities, the development of technology (Moabi platform, smart phones, etc.) and communication activities with the international partners.

 A local branch will be created in the DRC responsible for the deployment of operational activities, such as monitoring grievances (which is a mechanism that must be implemented as part of REDD +).